 Growth and Sustainability Plan

 A comprehensive growth and sustainability plan for the new organization that details

 the following points:

-- How the organization plans to contribute to the Stony Brook community, local or national community if applicable
+- How the organization plans to contribute to the Stony Brook community, or if applicable the local or national community

 - A plan by which the organization will encourage new and continued membership